akhiluk/rpi-energy-meter/README.md

 Once the connection has been made, the values for the parameters that are required are obtained.
 Each set of values is then sent to a psuedo-API endpoint running on a Django app on a webserver.

+### New in version 1.2c

+* Integrated a TOML configuration file, so vital details, such as the energy meter Modbus ID and the server URL do not need to be hardcoded within the scripts.

+* Better documentation for the `ping.py` script.

 ### New in version 1.2b

 * Improved the logging facilities of the script so that the log file no longer grows uncontrollably.
 Upon reaching a maximum size of 5 MB it rolls over to the next log file, with there being upto 5 log files for analysis.